 The Fresh Foam cushioning, in combination with the lightweight rubber outsoles, gives you an incredibly compact and confident step, ensuring safety and reduced pressure.
 The rubber outsoles have patterned treads along them, which provides you with good traction.

-With a collar construction around the opening of the shoe, your feet will slide and become wrapped by the mesh material with ease, adapting to the fit of your feet.
-These lightweight shoes can stay on your feet for hours without any discomfort due to their sock-like ap-proach.
+The collar construction allows your feet to slide in easily.
+The mesh upper wraps to your feet, adapting the fit of the shoe to your feet.
+These lightweight shoes can stay on your feet for hours without any discomfort due to their sock-like design.

 - Good value